 Report on Other Legal and Regulatory Requirements

-ii. the Company did not have any long term contracts including derivative contracts forwhich there were any material foreseeable losses.
+2. The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

-The Annexure referred to in our Independent Auditors Report to the members of theCompany on the financial statements for the year ended March 31st 2019 wereport that:
+The Annexure referred to in our Independent Auditors' Report to the members of theCompany on the standalone financial statements for the year ended March 31st 2019 wereport that:

 (i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

-(vii) (a) According to the information and explanations given to us and on the basis ofour examination of the records of the Company amounts deducted/ accrued in the books ofaccount in respect of undisputed statutory dues including provident fund income taxsales tax wealth tax service tax duty of customs value added tax cess and othermaterial statutory dues have been regularly deposited during the year by the Company withthe appropriate authorities.
-As explained to us the Company did not have any dues onaccount of employees state insurance and duty of excise.
+(vii) (a) According to the information and explanations given to us and on the basis ofour examination of the records the Company is regular in depositing undisputed statutorydues including provident fund income tax service tax cess and other material statutorydues with the appropriate authorities.
+As explained to us the Company did not have anydues on account of sales tax wealth tax duty of customs value added tax employees'state insurance and duty of excise.

-(b) According to the information and explanations given to us no undisputed amountspayable in respect of provident fund income tax sales tax service tax duty of customsvalue added tax were in arrears as at 31 March 2016 for a period of more than six monthsfrom the date they became payable.
-However subject to pay dues under Professional Tax butno amount was deposited till the reporting date.
+(b) According to the information and explanation given to us there is no disputepending in respect of dues of provident fund/sales tax/wealth tax/service tax/customduty/- excise duty/cess/value added tax were in arrears as at 31st march 2019 for aperiod of more than six month from the date they became payable.
+According to the recordsof the Company income-tax:-

 (x) According to the information and explanations given to us no material fraud on orby the Company has been noticed or reported during the course of our audit.

-We have audited the internal financial controls over financial reporting of M/sPROAIM ENTERPRISES LIMITED (Formerly known as SHREE NATH COMMERCIAL & FINANCE LIMITED)(thecompany) as of 31st March 2016 in conjunction with our audit of the financialstatements of the company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of Proaim EnterprisesLimited ('the Company') as of 31st March 2019 in conjunction with our audit of thestandalone financial statements of the Company for the year ended on that date.

 Management's Responsibility for Internal Financial Controls

-The company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountant of India (ICAI).
-Theseresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that were operating effectively forensuring the orderly and efficientconduct of its business including adherence to the Company's policies the safeguardingof its assets the prevention and detection of fraudsand errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialinformation as required under the Companies Act 2013.
+The Company's management is responsible for establishing and maintaining internalfinancial controls.
+These responsibilities include the design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the orderly and efficient conduct of its business including adherence tocompany's policies the safeguarding of its assets the prevention and detection of fraudsand errors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information as required under the Companies Act 2013.

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.